-Konica Minolta Sensing has been manufacturing state of the art light, color, and 3-D measuring instruments for over 20 years.
-Konika Minolta offers a gaurentee that yo’d come to expect from our reputation.
+Konica Minolta Sensing has been manufacturing state of the art light and color measuring instruments for over 20 years.
+Konica Minolta offers a guarentee that yo’d come to expect from our reputation.
 We are dedicated to our customers.
 Providing both exceptional quality products and unmatched service, Konica Minolta will continue to meet the needs of it’s customers, whatever those may be.
 This is our promise to you.

 Convenient Rental & Expedited Programs

 Konica Minolta Sensing’s state of the art calibration laboratory is here to ensure that your instruments are always working at peak performance.
 Our highly trained technicians and specialists work to calibrate your instruments with precision; meeting national and international traceable calibration standards.